open-jutil/jutil/README.md

 matrix-matrix-multiplications, which is facilitated by a series of operator classes.

-A series of examples is provided in the scripts directory.
+Two examples are provided in the scripts directory. scripts/radtrans.py gives an example for a potentially complicated non-linear forward model wrapped by a cost function with regularization. scripts/image_reconstruction.py shows how linear models can be used for a tomographic image reconstruction and denoising using different norms.